Skip to main content

 4

-Here’s a complete, production-ready webhook endpoint with signature verification:
+Here’s a complete, production-ready webhook endpoint with signature verification, timestamp validation, and error handling:

 const express = require("express");